-5.2 Door Width
+Door Width

-The minimum dimensions of clear door openings to patient bedrooms in new areas shall be 1200mm wide and 2030mm high.
-In patient care and critical care areas likely to be used for bariatric patients or for additional bulky equipment in the room, provide a minimum clear opening dimension of 1400mm width to allow for large bariatric sized beds exceeding 1200mm width and other equipment such as patient lifting devices.
-Existing doors of lesser dimensions may be considered acceptable where function is not adversely affected and replacement is impractical.

-In general, clear door openings to rooms that may be accessed by stretchers, wheeled bed stretchers, wheelchairs or handicapped persons, shall be a minimum of 900mm.
-For situations such as hoists and shower trolleys, 1000mm is recommended.

-While these Standards are intended to facilitate access by personnel and mobile equipment, consideration must be given to the size of furniture and special equipment that is to be delivered via these access ways.
+- 760.3.00 Clear door openings between two sections of a corridor or from one corridor to another shall be as specified by the BCA for doors in the path of fire egress.
+In effect, for the purpose of these Guidelines all corridors are on the path of earess. - 760 4 00 The minimum dimensions of clear door openings to Patient Bedrooms in new areas shall be 1400 mm wide and 2030 mm high.
+This is to ensure clearance for the movement of beds.
+Existing doors of lesser dimensions may be considered acceptable where function is not adversely affected and replacement is impractical. - 760 .5.00 In general, clear door openings to rooms that may be accessed by stretchers, wheeled bed stretchers, wheelchairs or handicapped persons, shall be a minimum of 900 mm.
+For situations such as hoists and shower trolleys 1000 mm is recommended. - 760 .6.00 While these standards are intended to facilitate access by personnel and mobile equipment, consideration must be given to the size of furniture and special equipment that is to be delivered via these access ways.

-5.3 Emergency Access
+Emergency Access

-Certain rooms that are used by patients shall be equipped with doors and hardware that will permit emergency access from the outside.
-These rooms can be defined broadly as follows:
+- 760 .
+7.00 Certain rooms that are used by patients shall be equipped with doors and hardware that will permit emergency access from the outside.
+These rooms can be defined broadly as follows: - Rooms that are used independently by patients, have only one door and are smaller than six m2 - Rooms where there is less than 2.5 m of clear space behind the single door